PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-07 19:28:28
+Last updated: 2024-04-07 19:29:01
-Random Quote: Clint: "Ted, your mother is a very, very erotic woman."Ted: "Please don't." - Ted Mosby
+Random Quote: That girl was just crying.
+She's so sad and defenseless... anyone have a condom? - Barney Stinson